MKN-BOTZ/pyrogram/compiler/docs/template/bound-methods.rst

 Bound Methods
 =============

-Some Pyrogram types define what are called bound methods.
+Some Pyrofork types define what are called bound methods.
 Bound methods are functions attached to a type which are accessed via an instance of that type.
 They make it even easier to call specific methods by automatically inferring some of the required arguments.